krateng/maloja/README.md

 ## How to install

-1) Download Maloja with the command `pip install maloja`.
+1) Download Maloja with the command `pip install malojaserver`.
 Make sure to use the correct python version (Use `pip3` if necessary).
 I've provided a simple .sh file to get Maloja going on an Alpine server (e.g. in Proxmox).

 2) Start the server with